 But that may not be the case.

 You may be healthier than you think.
 At any rate, how you see your health is not the way an underwriter sees it.
-So, there’s no harm in giving traditional life insurance a shot.
+So, there’s no harm in giving traditional coverage a shot.

-Don’t automatically assume a no medical exam policy is your only option.
-Try traditional life insurance first instead and keep non-medical life insurance as your plan B.
+Don’t automatically assume a no medical life insurance policy is your only option.
+Try traditional coverage first instead and keep non-medical life insurance as your plan B.

 Is it possible to get no medical whole life insurance?